-Initial consultations are often an hour and generally include a detailed intake.
-This involves asking questions concerning many aspects of a person's life such as diet, exercise, stress levels, previous diagnoses, relevant lab tests, and health history.
-Other concerns such as insomnia, digestive problems, or mental health issues may be discussed to get an understanding of a patient's overall health.
+Initial consultations are often an hour long and generally include a detailed intake.
+This involves asking questions concerning many aspects of a person's life such as diet, medications, exercise, stress levels, previous diagnoses, relevant lab tests, and health history.
+Other concerns such as sleep or digestive problems and mental and emotional health issues may be discussed to get an understanding of a patient's overall health.

 At the end of the intake, the herbalist will generally prepare individual herbal remedies and discuss how to take them.
-They may also suggest lifestyle modifications such as dietary changes, movement and exercise programs, ways to reduce unhealthy patterns, and other health care treatments.
+They may also suggest lifestyle modifications such as dietary changes, movement and exercise programs, ways to reduce unhealthy patterns, and other health care protocols.

-Taking Herbal Medicines (Please see A Patient's Guide to Common Herbal Medicines handout)
+Taking Herbal Medicines (Please see A Basic Guide to

-There are many different types of herbal medicine, and for those new to it, not being familiar with the various preparations can be daunting.
+Common Herbal Preparations) There are many different types of herbal medicine, and for those new to it and not being familiar with the various preparations can be daunting.